Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Abstract

 \section{Abstract}

 The demand and usage of 360$\degree$ video services are expected to increase.
-However, despite these services being highly bandwidth intensive, not much is known about the potential value \revrev{of}{that} basic bandwidth saving techniques such as server or \revrev{network-side}{edge-network on-demand} caching (e.g., in a CDN) could have when used for delivery of such \revrev{technologies.}{services.} This problem is both important and complicated as client-side solutions \revrev{are}{have been} developed that split the full 360$\degree$ view into multiple tiles, and adapt the quality of the downloaded tiles based on the \revrev{client's}{user's} expected viewing direction and bandwidth conditions.
-To better understand the potential bandwidth savings that caching-based techniques may offer for this context, this paper presents the first characterization of the similarities in the viewing directions of \revrev{clients}{users} watching the same 360$\degree$ video, the overlap in viewports of these \revrev{clients}{users} (the area of the full 360$\degree$ view they actually see), and the potential cache hit rates for different video categories, network conditions, and accuracy levels in the prediction of future viewing direction when prefetching. \revrev{The results highlights differences between different video categories and provide insights into the use of caching for tiled 360$\degree$ video streaming.}{The results provide substantial insight into the conditions under which overlap can be considerable and caching effective, and can inform the design of new caching system policies tailored for 360$\degree$ video.}
+However, despite these services being highly bandwidth intensive, not much is known about the potential value \revrev{of}{that} basic bandwidth saving techniques such as server or \revrev{network-side}{edge-network on-demand} caching (e.g., in a CDN) could have when used for delivery of such \revrev{technologies.}{services.} This problem is both important and complicated as client-side solutions \revrev{are}{have been} developed that split the full 360$\degree$ view into multiple tiles, and adapt the quality of the downloaded tiles based on the \revrev{client's}{user's} expected viewing direction and bandwidth conditions. \revsix{To better understand the potential bandwidth savings that caching-based techniques may offer for this context, this paper presents the first characterization of the similarities in the viewing directions of \revrev{clients}{users} watching the same 360$\degree$ video, the overlap in viewports of these \revrev{clients}{users} (the area of the full 360$\degree$ view they actually see), and the potential cache hit rates for different video \revsix{\revfive{categories, network conditions, and accuracy levels in the prediction of future viewing direction when prefetching.}{categories and network conditions.}}{categories, network conditions, and the prediction accuracy of the future viewing direction when prefetching.}}{This paper presents new trace-based analysis methods that incorporate users' viewports (the area of the full 360$\degree$ view the user actually sees), a first characterization of the cross-user similarities of the users' viewports, and a trace-based analysis of the potential bandwidth savings that caching-based techniques may offer under different conditions.
+Our analysis takes into account differences in the time granularity over which viewport overlaps can be beneficial for resource saving techniques, compares and contrasts differences between video categories, and accounts for uncertainties in the network conditions and the prediction of the future viewing direction when prefetching.} The results provide substantial insight into the conditions under which overlap can be considerable and caching effective, \revBB{and can}{and} inform the design of new caching system policies tailored for 360$\degree$ video.